 Column Heading Information Displayed Call Details Call classification information (i.e., local, long distance, toll-free).
 See "Call Labels" in the Usage Manager User Guide for a description of these labels.
 These labels are also used to define Service Types.
-See "Service Types" on page 80 for more information.
+See "Service Types" on page 82 for more information.
 Call ID Unique key that is assigned by the Span to every call.
 (Do not confuse with Caller ID.)

-Caller ID Caller ID information and error messages.
+Column Heading Information Displayed Caller ID Caller ID information and error messages.
 Card Name of the Card containing the Span that executed the Rule.
 Channel Channel number that carried the call.
 Codec-Inbound On VoIP calls, the codec used for the inbound call data.
 Codec-Outbound On VoIP calls, the codec used for the outbound call data.
 Connect Time Time at which the call was answered.
 Destination Destination telephone number/URI or its associated name, depending on selection.
 Destination Details Phone number classification information about the called phone number; e.g., 800,PN indicates that it was a toll free call.
 See "Phone Number Labels" Usage Manager User Guide for descriptions of the labels.
 Duration The amount of time elapsed since Start Time (when the line was seized).
 Egress Trunk The outbound trunk.
 Egress Channel The outbound channel.
 End Time End date and time of the call (typically the same as Log Time).
 Firewall Comment Comments associated with the Firewall Policy Rule that fired (or "Ambiguous" if the call was ambiguous with respect to the Rule).
 Blank if no comment in the Rule.
 Firewall Policy ID System-generated Policy ID number.
 Firewall Policy Name of the Firewall Policy containing the Rule.
 A Firewall Policy Rule fires for every monitored call.
 If no user-defined Policy is installed, the Default Policy appears here.
 Firewall Rule # Number of the Firewall Policy Rule that fired (Implied Rules are numbered 0 and 9999).
 Firewall Tracks Track actions (Log, Alert, Email, SNMP, syslog) generated by a Firewall Policy Rule firing.
+Ingress Trunk The inbound trunk.
+Ingress Channel The inbound channel.
+In/Out Whether the call was inbound or outbound.
+Jitter-Inbound On VoIP calls, inbound jitter (relates to call quality; a measure of the variability of packet arrival).
+Jitter-Outbound On VoIP calls, outbound jitter (relates to call quality; a measure of the variability of packet arrival).
+Log Time Date and time an entry was made in the log.